sushanthkumar2004/occultation-data-analysis/README.md

 # Occultation and Elevation Data Analysis
 The Shuttle Radar Topography Mission (SRTM) by NASA provided worldwide 3 arcsecond resolution of the elevation around the globe.
 Earth 2014 and GMTED 2010 are similar global digital elevation models of the Earth at varying resolutions.
-The following code will download and install and cleanup the datasets required for the code to run:
+The following code located in ```Elevation Data Download``` will download and install and cleanup the datasets required for the code to run:
 ```
 chmod +x EARTH2014-download.sh
 chmod +x SRTM-download.sh